LeToNode/Play2.0-CN-doc/scalaGuide/main/forms/ScalaForms.md

 > **Note:** The email field will be ignored and set to `None` if the field `email` is missing in the request payload or if it contains a blank value.

-Now you can mix optional, nested and repeated mappings any way you want to created complex forms.
+Now you can mix optional, nested and repeated mappings any way you want to create complex forms.

 > **Next:** [[Using the form template helpers | ScalaFormHelpers]]